Dog Off-Leash Strategy

 In 2012, the Parks, Recreation, and Culture (PRC) developed a 10-year strategy to guide decision-making on the planning and development of off-leash areas and supporting amenities for Surrey residents.
 Surrey’s urban dog population is growing, and a new plan is needed to reflect the growing population, changing demographics, and meet the demand for new and improved off-leash areas.
 The strategy will help guide decisions around locating, designing, maintaining, and funding new off-leash areas in the city for the next 10 years.

-The updated Dog Off-leash Area Strategy will:
+The updated Dog Off-Leash Strategy will:

 • Work with the strategic direction, priorities, plans and policies of the City;